 Trade receivables are non-interest bearing and are generally on 30-90 day terms.
 All customers are credit checked before acceptance.
-As at 31 March 2023, trade receivables with an invoice value of $\pm 21,000$ (2022: $\pm 64,000$ ) were impaired and fully provided for.
+At 31 March 2024, trade receivables with an invoice value of £nil (2023: £21,000) were impaired and fully provided for.